 Pan and arrange for separation

 Width helps enormously.
 Pan double-tracked rhythm guitars hard left and right so the center of the stereo field stays open for the lead vocal, bass and kick.
 If you have a single guitar stuck in the center, it will always fight the voice.
 Our guide on how to double track guitars shows how to build that wide, open arrangement, and how to make guitars sound bigger covers using width without crowding the vocal.
+If you stack several parts, the way you layer guitars in a mix matters too, since every extra layer fills more of the space the vocal needs.

 Let the arrangement breathe